runcitadel/blog/posts/one-year-of-citadel/index.md

 A feature we will launch for everyone are widgets.
 Widgets allow you to receive sats4me tips on any website easily.

-The new sats4me will launch once we've finalized some agreements regarding that.
+The new sats4me will launch once we've finished deciding on prices and have set up payment handling.

 ## How you can help us

-Citadel is run entirely by volunteers in their free time.
+Citadel is run entirely by volunteers in their free time, so we rely on your help to keep up the Citadel development.

 You can support us by